 • Sensory circuits

 • Social Use of Language programmes

 • Applied Behaviour Analysis interventions

 • therapy that we believe is beneficial to the young person.

 • Clinical Psychologist

 • Occupational Therapist

 • Behaviour Analyst

-I joined Headstart Care a year ago and have since progressed from RSW to Senior Residential worker.
+I joined Headstart Residential Care a year ago and have since progressed from Care mentor to Senior Care mentor.
 After a short amount of time as Senior I was offered the in house Thrive Practitioner role which I gladly accepted.
 I am very passionate about my role and I feel very fortunate to be working within a therapeutic unit, caring for young people with additional needs and creating behaviour support plans tailored to each individual needs.